 - Pad not good enough.

-- Universal pad
+- Adjustable universal pad

 Cryotherapy is recommended to relieve muscle pain, swelling, and sprains after soft tissue damage and surgery.
 The above list of 7 best cold therapy machines has been compiled after thorough research and review of the products available on the market.
 We hope the information and top products list provided will help you find your perfect cold therapy machine.